stevan/ELO/STREAMS.md

 - `Subscription`
     - receives the `*Request` event
         - spawns a new `Observer` that is connected the `Subscriber`
+            - the observer watches for a specific number of requests
         - sends the requested amount of `*GetNext` events to the `Publisher`
             - with the `Observer` as the return address